btwardow/tf-face-recognition/README.md

  - [x] model updates directly from the browser
  - [ ] save & clear classification model from the browser
  - [ ] check if detection can be done faster, if so re-implement it (optimize MTCNN for inference?)
- - [ ] try out port it to Trensorflow.js
+ - [ ] try out port it to Trensorflow.js (as skeptical as I am of crunching numbers in JavaScript...)

 ## Thanks

-Many thanks to creators of `facenet` project, which provides pre trained models.
+Many thanks to creators of `facenet` project, which provides pre trained models for VGGFace2.
 Great job!